 Soils are classified according to their associations, which are a grouping of similar soil types based on geographic proximity, physical characteristics, and permeability.
-There are four major soil associations within the Town of Richford.
+There are eight major soil associations within Waushara County.

 Plainfield-Okee-Richford Association soils are sloping to steep sandy soils located on moraines, hills, and terraces.
 Plainfield soils are rapidly permeable and excessively drained, while Okee and Richford soils are moderately permeable and somewhat excessively drained.
 Slopes range from 6 to 30 percent.
-While some of the Richford soils are used for cropland, most acreage in this association are used for woodlands.
+While some of the Richford soils are used for cropland, most acreage in this association is used for woodlands.
 These soils are especially suited for pine species.
+This association is found in the central part of the county, from the outer moraine east through the area of drumlins and pitted outwash plans, stopping short of the area that includes the former lake plain.

 Plainfield-Richford-Boyer Association soils are nearly level and gentle sloping soils that are well drained to excessively drained sandy soils located on outwash plains and terraces.
-Most acreage in this association are used as irrigated cropland with a few areas suitable for woodlands.
+Most acreage in this association is used as irrigated cropland; a few areas are suitable for woodlands.
 Soil erosion and very rapid permeability are the main concerns with this association.
+This association is found in the western part of the county from the outer moraine east and through the towns of Marion, Dakota and Mount Morris.

-Kingsville-Meehan Association soils are located along the Town of Richford's eastern border.
-These nearly level and gently sloping soils are poorly drained sandy soils located on glacial outwash plains, glacial depressions, and lake basins.
+Kingsville-Meehan Association soils are nearly level and gently sloping soils that are poorly drained sandy soils located on glacial outwash plains, glacial depressions, and lake basins.
 Most of the acreage in this association is used as cropland; some areas are used as pasture or woodlands.
 Many of the areas are drained and used as irrigated cropland.
 The main concerns of this association are wetness and low available water capacity.
+This association is found in the western corner of the County in the towns of Plainfield and Hancock, and through the central portion of the County in the towns of Richford, Dakota, Wautoma, Springwater, Mount Morris and Leon.

 Houghton-Adrian-Willette Association soils are nearly level poorly drained, mucky soils; located in depressions of outwash plains, glacial lake basins, and moraines.
 Most of the acreage in this association is used for water tolerant native vegetation; however a few areas can be drained and used for specialty crops.
 The main management concerns are wetness, subsidence when the soils are drained, and a short growing season caused by cold air flowing into depressions.
+This association is found in the central portion of the County in the towns of Richford, Dakota, Wautoma and Mount Morris and in the eastern tier of the County in the towns of Warren, Leon, Saxeville, Aurora, Poy Sippi and Bloomfield.